-Kid Rock Slams Joy Behar On ‘Fox & Friends’, ‘Screw That Joy Behar B***h’, Show Apologizes
+Kid Rock Slams Joy Behar On ‘Fox & Friends,’ ‘Screw That Joy Behar B***h,’ Show Apologizes

 “We do need to apologize.
 We don’t feel that way about Joy Behar,” said Earhardt.
 “We don’t condone that language.”

-You can watch the exchange in the video below, but be warned: this video contains strong language that may be offensive to some viewers.
+You can watch the exchange in the video below, but be warned: This video contains strong language that may be offensive to some viewers.

 Though Kid Rock and Joy Behar are manifestly on different sides of the political spectrum, it’s unclear why Joy Behar was on his mind on Friday morning.
 However, on Thursday, as Fox News reported at the time, Behar took a not-uncharacteristic dig at Donald Trump on her show The View.

-Speaking about the ongoing Robert Mueller investigation, and the fact that Trump attorney Michael Cohen admitted to lying to Congress and that Trump himself suggested he might pardon his former associate Paul Manafort, Behar suggested that Trump step down from the office of President.
+Speaking about the ongoing Robert Mueller investigation, the fact that Trump attorney Michael Cohen admitted to lying to Congress, and that Trump himself suggested he might pardon his former associate Paul Manafort, Behar suggested that Trump step down from the office of president.

 “Today is a good day for Donald Trump to resign.
 I really believe that.
 Donald, do it for me.”